Au pair: 2020 conviction of four employers

 In 2020, a billionaire and his wife were each sentenced to 75 days in prison, and proceeds of the crime were confiscated: Norwegian kroner 186,000; their friends, a married couple, received a suspended prison sentence: 30 days for one, and 18 days for the wife.
-Previously, in the lower court system, a trial was scheduled from 3 January 2017 until 18 January, with a all four found guilty later in 2017.
+Previously, in the lower court system, a trial was scheduled from 3 January 2017 until 18 January, with all four found guilty later in 2017.
 The four persons were charged with wrongfully having claimed: that they only had one au pair; that the au pair was to participate in Norwegian language courses; and that the person would not be working as a housekeeper.
 In addition, all are charged with having violated Utlendingsloven ("foreigners act"): one count is in regard to trafficking of the type that is punishable for up to three years.

 Spain

-The minimum pocket money for au pairs is 55–60 euros a week.
+The minimum pocket money for au pairs is 70 euros a week.
 There are also opportunities for young people to stay with Spanish families in exchange for speaking English with the children without having any domestic or childcare duties.

 According to the Spanish Ministry of Foreign Affairs, the holder of an au pair visa must be between 17 and 30 years of age.
 They have the following rights, among others: